-Our love affair with Scandinavian design has been going on for years, and its influence on our home interiors is showing no signs of going away.
-Pared-down, unfussy yet always elegant, there are many practical reasons Scandi-inspired style endures.
+Our love affair with Scandinavian (or Scandi) design has been going on for years, and its influence on our home interiors is showing no signs of going away.
+Pared-down, unfussy yet always elegant, there are many practical reasons Scandi-style kitchens endure.
 Here we show you how to give your kitchen a Nordic make-over, starting with just a new set of kitchen doors.

 The stand-out feature of Scandinavian style is its simplicity.
 There's nothing complicated or cluttered about the look, which makes it especially suitable for small spaces.
 If your kitchen's more 'bijou' than big and airy, keeping the décor clean and simple will help you make the most of the space you do have.
 The Nordic look is also ideal if you need to modernise a cooking space that feels dated - the crisp lines and cool tones will give any room an instant update.
 Choose plain kitchen doors and drawer-fronts, or for an even more streamlined, minimalist effect, go for handleless doors with sleek finger-pulls or smooth cutaways in place of traditional handles.